songmayphan/Making-my-Website/README.md

         Edit css files so the web can fit all devices

 July 13, 2018 ,5pm 6pm
-Day 222 Making adjustable screens
+Day 22 Making adjustable screens
 Log:  Mobile and small screens
      Designs different backgrounds for each one

+July 16, 2018, 8am 9am
+Day 23 :Responsive Grid